fmolnar-notredame/csb_powergrid/README.md

-# Data and code for "Asymmetry underlies stability in power grids"
+# Supporting data and code for "Asymmetry underlies stability in power grids"

 This repository contains data and code for reproducing the results described in our upcoming article.